 The one exception so far to this rule was recently created by our Illinois Legislature, under Section 11-501.9 of the Vehicle Code, which allows that anyone with a Medical Marijuana Card has given implied consent to the performance of Standardized Field Sobriety Tests upon request of an police officer during a DUI investigation, where the officer has an independent reasonable basis to believe the motorist is under the influence of Cannabis.
 Refusal to perform Field Tests in this context will result in a Statutory Summary Suspension of the motorist for 12 months, while performance/failure of the tests will result in a 6 month suspension.
 Still, the basic premise of these tests is the same: to help the officers obtain evidence that they will use against you in the prosecution of a DUI arrest.
 A polite refusal to comply with these tests will tell anyone else much less about your level of impairment than actual failure of the tests ever will.

 Think of it this way: Silence leaves others with doubts as to your ignorance, yet speaking removes any doubt.
 So it is with Field Tests.
 Refusal may leave one wondering whether or not you are impaired, whereas failure of the tests may leave no room for doubt.

 Contact Our Chicago DUI Field Sobriety Test Attorneys

 If you have been arrested for a DUI, you need the help of a knowledgeable lawyer to fight for you and for your rights in court.
-Contact us online, or call us 24 hours a day at (800) 996-4824.
-TheÂ Chicago drunk driving defense lawyersÂ at Mitchell S. Sexner & Associates LLC have the knowledge and experience to make sure your rights are fully protected.
+Contact us online, or call us 24 hours a day at (312) 644-0444.
+The Chicago drunk and drugged driving defense lawyers at Mitchell S. Sexner & Associates LLC have the knowledge and experience to make sure that your rights are fully protected.
 We have handled thousands of such cases before and are ready to help you as well.